GitauHarrison/notes/oop_python.md

 >>> parent._Parent_phone
 123
 ```
-Typically, name mangling involves adding a preceding underscore to a class name then appending the double underscore private variable to it in order to gain access the variable's data.
+Typically, name mangling involves adding a preceding underscore to a class name and then appending the double underscore private variable to it to gain access to the variable's data.
 The format used is:

 ```python
 object._classname__privateVariable